questionlp/framework-laptop-16/README.md

 sudo udevadm trigger
 ```

-Located under `qmk-via` is the exported JSON file that includes the mappings to swap the two keys both for layers 0 and 2.
+Located under `qmk-via` are two exported JSON file, one for just the left key swaps and one for both set of key swaps.

 ## Disable Wireless Power Saving